Skip to Content

 import { verifySession } from "@/lib/dal"; export default async function Home() { await verifySession(); // ...

-but also exports isLoggedIn function that is created for sessionGuard decorator to check if the user is logged in when invoking controller methods.
+It also exports the isLoggedIn function, which is used by the sessionGuard decorator to check if the user is logged in when invoking procedures.

 src/decorators/sessionGuard.ts